media-code/workspace/ROADMAP.md

 **Docs**

 -   [ ] Rework readme
--   [ ] Consider GH Pages docs
 -   [ ] Add comprehensive guide for extending Workspace
     -   [ ] Override locally with custom implementations
     -   [ ] Share your custom integrations & config across your organization's projects
     -   [ ] Integration Builder API reference

-**Refactors**

--   [ ] Add easy method to create portable workspaces as a package that extends gdd/workspace internally
--   [ ] Refactor default integrations to a standalone portable workspace (except for duster)
--   [ ] Refactor `Manager` so it intelligently diffs `suggestedPlugins` & `requiredPlugins` with `avoidPlugins`. (when people want to extend it for their own organization this will avoid plugin conflicts)
--   [ ] Consider intelligently merging configs instead of overwriting them? (out of scope?)

 **Default configs**